awwx/meteor-wiki/Getting-Started-with-Auth.md

   "_id" : "5b7aceca-404a-4288-882f-f910b117bd2f"
 }
 ```
-- The easiest way to reconfigure a login service is to remove that document using the mongo shell (`meteor mongo [<domain name>]`, `db["accounts._loginServiceConfiguration"].remove({service: "twitter"})`) and reconfigure using accounts-ui.
-Alternatively you could modify the Mongo document directly.
+- The easiest way to reconfigure a login service is to remove that document using the mongo shell (`meteor mongo [<domain name>]`, `db.meteor_accounts_loginServiceConfiguration.remove({service: "twitter"})`) and reconfigure using accounts-ui.
+Alternatively you could update the Mongo document directly.